H4ZY/MasterDuel_EventBot/README.md

+# N/R Rarity Festival
+Bot still works on new event

 # How it works
 this bot makes skip all turns to losse duel, then makes you start another duel to start a loop.